Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

 Engage Students in Cooperative Learning Activities before Being Asked to Write

-If students have difficulty getting their ideas down on paper, engage them in generating ideas orally.
-You can do this as a whole group and create an anchor chart, but you can allow students to share their ideas with a partner or small group through cooperative learning activities.
+If students have trouble getting ideas on paper, have them generate ideas out loud first.
+You can do this as a whole group and record ideas on an anchor chart, or have students share with a partner or small group.
+Two routines that work well for this are think-pair-share and inside-outside circle.

 Creative Ways to Use Writing Prompts in the Elementary Classroom